geo-knowledge-hub/geo-knowledge-hub-docs/docs/user-guideline/index.md

 title: User guidelines
 ---

-# User guidelines
+# GEO Knowledge Hub guidelines

-This section presents `user guidelines` to help users use and enjoy all the features available in the `GEO Knowledge Hub`.
+This section presents `guidelines` to help you to use and enjoy all the features available in the `GEO Knowledge Hub`.